umccr/genocrate/README.md

 python -m genocrate --help
 ```

+## CLI Documentation

+Detailed command-line documentation is available [in the CLI docs](./docs/cli.md).

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: